 It used to annoy me when I was an LA adviser.
-Unfortunately, this year, in my own classroom I have taught to the test more than I ever have before.
-Working is a school under pressure to improve does this to us.
+Unfortunately, when I worked, in my own classroom in a school under huge pressure to improve, I taught to the test more than when I was teaching in a ‘good’ school.

 The need to create lessons that have engaging end products is huge.

 Teachers at GCSE should aim to ensure that kids know how to answer different exam questions over the length of the course.
 So, by the end of the two years, kids are armed with the skills they need to succeed.

 But we should also ensure that our students have opportunities to be assessed in different ways, to be creative, to have fun.
 So each lesson isn’t just leading to answering yet another exam question.

 Here at history resource cupboard we do not advocate simply teaching to the test.
 We aim to make history enjoyable.
 We want kids to be fascinated by the past.
 That is why the principles underlying our approach advocate enquiry based teaching.
 We stress the importance of fun and rigour.

 Michael Fordham has blogged about the fact that exam questions shouldn’t be predictable.

 I don’t disagree in theory.
 But in practice, this kind of thinking led to the awful ‘Are you surprised by this source?’ style question a few years ago.
 Here is clearly a question set by an examiner who was fed up with the predictable answers to the predictable questions they were setting.
 The question was designed to shake things up.